Indrakiranachutha/Horror-House-Escape-Game/README.md

 seven levels with increasing difficulty, Players find key to unlock door and progress, with no sound and basic sprite-based graphics

+images i used in this are grok ai generated

 if you want you can take the code and generate your own game